Take Action for Insects

 Make a difference today...

-The new Environment Act calls for the creation of Nature Recovery Networks to be enshrined in law so that nature has more wild spaces that are bigger and better connected.
 By making 'bug hubs' in your garden to attract insects, your wild patch will become part of the bigger picture - a connected natural world where all wildlife can thrive.
 Watch our Wilder Future short film with Sir David Attenborough explaining the importance of Nature Recovery Networks.

 The Wildlife Trust's position on pesticides and wildlife